Philidor Rx Services: History

-On December 1, 2014 64-year-old pharmacist Russell Reitz sold his small three-year-old specialty pharmacy prescription-filling mail-order business — R&O Pharmacy — in Camarillo, in suburban Los Angeles for $350,000 to Isolani LLC.
+On December 1, 2014, 64-year-old pharmacist Russell Reitz sold his small three-year-old specialty pharmacy prescription-filling mail-order business — R&O Pharmacy — in Camarillo, in suburban Los Angeles for $350,000 to Isolani LLC.
 Reitz stayed on as manager.
 Prior to the acquisition by Isolani, R&O Pharmacy had dispensed a modest number of prescription medications to patients and collected reimbursements from insurance companies.
 With the new owners, Isolani and Philidor, Reitz' store's name R&O Pharmacy, and his National Council for Prescription Drug Programs identification number were used to fill prescriptions nationwide at other pharmacies which amounted to $230 million a year.
 Reitz became concerned and in July he sent emails to Andy Davenport CEO of Philidor and Eric Rice of Isolani.
 In the emails Reitz, claimed that his personal "ID was used to bill for prescriptions" that were "filled by some other pharmacy (in some cases for drugs that R&O did not even stock)" or "filled and billed" before the R&O purchase agreement was finalized.

 Another pharmacy in the Philidor network is West Wilshire Pharmacy in Los Angeles.

 According to a Wall Street Journal article in October 2015, "Valeant employees were placed at Philidor while the pharmacy was in its infancy" to provide help on "structures and processes."
 In 2014, Philidor created 250 new jobs.
 In an October 26, 2015 conference call Valeant CEO J. Michael Pearson said, Valeant had paid $100 million in late 2014 for an option to buy Philidor for nothing over the next 10 years.
 In turn Philidor "has an option to buy a Delaware entity called Isolani LLC, which has an agreement to buy" Camarillo, California-based specialty pharmacy R&O Pharmacy.

 Specialty pharmacies

 Most of the prescriptions filled by Philidor were for Valeant's expensive drugs like Solodyn, an oral antibiotic approved to treat moderate to severe acne and Jublia, a treatment for onychomycosis of the toenails.
-They also filled Retin-A Micro Tretinoin prescriptions.
-Jublia, which received FDA approval in July 2014 and Retin-A Micro, which received FDA approval in January 2014, were two products among others that Valeant acquired with the purchase of Dow Pharmaceuticals in 2008.
+They also filled Retin-A Micro (tretinoin) prescriptions.
+Jublia, which received FDA approval in July 2014 and a new 0.08% formulation of Retin-A Micro, which received FDA approval in January 2014, were two products among others that Valeant acquired with the purchase of Dow Pharmaceuticals in 2008.

 By October 2015, a "bottle of 30 of Solodyn tablets can cost up to $1,040.41" and an "8-milliliter bottle of Jublia costs $1,075.72" according to "Truven Health Analytics, which publishes average wholesale prices."